blainegarrett/rest-core/README.md

 # rest-core
-Simple custom RESTful Framework designed for webapp2 on Google Appengine
+Simple custom RESTful Framework designed for webapp2

 NOTE: This specific codebase is not currently in use and is not production grade.
 Use at your own risk.
 If you'd like me to continue developing it, let me know or make a pull request.